kamelzarandah/syn_cinema/README.md

 # syn_cinema

-you must disable vorp_cenima in order to use this script. they both wont run together
+i did not write this script ! credits go to original author : https://github.com/xK3LY/redm_theatre i just edited it to my liking you must disable vorp_cenima in order to use this script. they both wont run together

 you need to have the job cinema to play the movie